JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

      instead inverted a delay-fraction curve to place *uneven* boundaries, which measurably missed real sky130 timing goals that the plain equal-width split (and even the original linear-fraction model) met.

+     **Open question (2026-08-21).** That argument has two halves and they have aged differently.
+The *reasoning* above is model-independent and still stands: stage delay depends only on its own chunk width, so for a fixed count equal widths minimize the worst chunk.
+The *empirical* half — that uneven boundaries measurably missed goals equal-width met — was measured under the previous device model and synthesis recipe, both since replaced (`MODEL_VERSION` 4, `early_flatten_noabc`), and has not been re-run.
+Treat it as unverified rather than as settled evidence.

+     Separately, and more interestingly, the argument is purely *local*: it shows equal widths are best for that leaf in isolation.
+It says nothing about whether the leaf's locally-optimal boundary is the right boundary *globally*, when neighbouring atomic operations constrain where a stage can end.
+The planner requests a fraction; the generator answers with the nearest equal-width boundary; those can differ a lot (§4: requests at 3.9%, 11.8% and 51.3% of a 34-bit subtractor all became bit 17).
+Today that mismatch is contained by judging plans on realized positions and discarding ones that stop paying (§4), which is sufficient — the divider acceptance above shows no equal-latency fmax regression.
+It is *not* a demonstration that the constraint costs nothing: a leaf-split interface that could honor a requested fraction might enable stage structures the equal-width constraint currently forecloses.
+Settling that means measuring both under the current model, not re-reading the note above.
    - `SPLIT_KIND_1LL` ("one logic level" — MUX/AND/OR/XOR/NOT/NEGATE/MULT):
      these generators (`stage_for_1ll`) always place the *whole* operation in exactly one stage no matter the latency — only the register *boundary*